-Numerator: Number of line items with an ADD during the quarter that were delivered to the
+Numerator: Number of line items with an ADD during the quarter that were delivered to the recipient on time.

 Denominator: Total number of line items with an ADD during the quarter.

 Disaggregated by: a. task order; b. tracer product category; c. global supply chain versus decentralized procurement.